reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

-A bastion host is a server whose purpose is to provide access to a private network from an external network, such as the Internet.
-Because of its exposure to potential attack, a bastion host must minimize the chances of penetration.
+A bastion or Jump host is a server whose purpose is to provide access to a private network from an external network like Internet.

 ## Connecting to the RDS Database
 Let us add an inbound rule to the security group `db-sg`  to allow connections from the EC2 instance: